 Downtown hotel in the heart of Wooster, Ohio

 Not going to lie, I’m a hotel snob.
-I like lush bedding, a spacious bathroom, and good breakfast options.
+I like plush bedding, a spacious bathroom, and good breakfast options.
 Imagine my surprise when I found this all at a boutique hotel in small-town Ohio?
 Yes, it’s true.
-The St. Paul Hotel in Wooster, Ohio is sure to please even the snobbiest of travelers (cough cough, me)!
+The St. Paul Hotel in Wooster, Ohio is sure to please even the snobbiest of travelers (cough, cough, me)!

 The St. Paul Hotel is located in the center of Wooster, just two blocks from the square.
 There are numerous dining and coffee options within a very short walk.

-Maybe what impressed me the most was the history behind this hotel.
-The St. Paul hotel has been rebirthed from it’s former life!
-From the the early 1900s-1970s, the building did operate as a hotel, but it had a questionable past as a place of basement betting and card games.
+What impressed me the most was the history of this hotel.
+The St. Paul Hotel has been rebirthed from its former life!
+From the early 1900s-1970s, the building did operate as a hotel, but it had a questionable past as a place of basement betting and card games.
 Little history is known about those early years as a hotel- although there would have only been one guest bathroom per floor.
 In the 1970s, the hotel was purchased by a non-profit group and turned into a subsidized housing, which was used until 2008.

 The St Paul Hotel is the only property to service the downtown Wooster area.
 Parking is free and getting around the small city by foot or car is very easy.
 Wooster is located less than 30 minutes to Ohio’s Amish Country and close to attractions like Secrest Arboretum and the J.M.
 Smucker company store.

 For more on downtown Wooster, see my post HERE.